 1. Bad News from the Probation Officer:

-Obviously the first step of a misdemeanor probation violation case is the bad news from the probation officer.
-You will usually learn that something is coming down the pipeline when you go in for your monthly visit with your probation officer and he or she looks unhappier than usual.
-You will probably be told that you failed a drug test, or alcohol test, or haven’t been keeping up on your fines or costs of supervision, or that you picked up a new criminal charge.
+The first step of a misdemeanor probation violation case is the bad news from the probation officer.
+You will learn that something is coming down the pipeline when you go in for your monthly visit with your PO, and he looks unhappier than usual.
+The PO tells you that you failed a drug or alcohol test, or haven’t been keeping up on your fines or costs of supervision, or picked up a new criminal charge.
 Whatever the news may be, it is bad news.
-The probation officer will file an affidavit with the prosecutors office, and report to them that in the probation officer’s opinion you have failed at supervised probation.
+The probation officer will file an affidavit with the prosecutor’s office, and report to them that you have failed at supervised probation.

 2. Warrant and Arrest on Probation Violation:

-Once the prosecuting attorney receives the affidavit from the probation officer, the prosecutor files a motion for probation violation and request for a warrant with the judge who sentenced you to probation.
-The judge will review the affidavit, motion and request for the warrant and likely issue a warrant for your arrest.
+Once the prosecuting attorney receives the affidavit, he will file a motion for probation violation and a request a warrant.
+The judge will review the affidavit and motion and likely issue a warrant for your arrest.

-At some point you will learn that a warrant is pending for your arrest.
+At some point, you will learn that a warrant is pending for your arrest.
 If you live in a county in Idaho where this information is made public information, like in Ada County, then you can monitor this site and wait for the warrant to appear.
-Once it appears you will want to make sure you have an attorney retained, and turn yourself in on the warrant as soon as possible.
+Once it shows up, you will want to make sure you have an attorney retained.
+Turn yourself in on the warrant as soon as possible.

 3. Initial Arraignment:

-The next step in your case will be to get all of the reports and allegations that the State is planning to use against you, and to disclose to the State all of the evidence you will present in your defense.
-This is what we call discovery.
-This is your opportunity to see what it is that they are going to use against you to prove to the judge that you violated the terms of your probation.
+The next step in your case will be to get all of the reports and allegations that the State is planning to use against you.
+Also, you will disclose to the State all of the evidence you will present in your defense.
+These materials are what we call discovery.
+You will see what they have against you to prove to the judge that you violated the terms of your probation.

 5. Negotiations Between Attorneys:

-Generally the attorneys will attempt to resolve the case pursuant to a plea agreement.
+The lawyers will attempt to resolve the case according to a plea agreement.
 Now they use a little bit different terminology when referring to a plea to a probation violation.
-You do not plea ‘guilty’ or ‘not guilty’ to a probation violation allegation.
-You either ‘admit’ to the allegation or ‘deny’ the allegation.
-If you ‘admit’ to the allegation you will proceed to ‘disposition’.
-If you ‘deny’ the allegation then you will proceed to a ‘probation violation hearing’.
+You do not plead ‘guilty’ or ‘not guilty’ to a probation violation allegation.
+You either ‘admit’ to the allegations or ‘deny’ the allegations.
+If you ‘admit’ to the allegations you will proceed to ‘disposition.’
+If you ‘deny’ the allegations then you will proceed to a ‘probation violation hearing.’